Twelve Principal Tatchlan Faces banner

 Alatanda Ceremonial Costume

-Dancers/performers, known generally as ‘Face Servants' and ‘Face Dancers,' represent Alatanda not only wearing a mask of his Face but various costumes.
+Dancers/performers, known generally as ‘Face Servants' and ‘Face Dancers,' represent Alatanda not only wearing a mask of his Face but also various costumes.
 Some wear a shimmering black robe containing streaks of colour from all other Faces of the Resplendent Work.
-Others paint their bodies black with coloured flecks before adding images of his name, including badges in the shape of a wheel, an arching gate, a wide bridge or series of bridges, or a combination of the three icons applied to them.
+Others paint their bodies black with coloured flecks before adding images of his name, including badges in the shape of a wheel, an arching gate, a wide bridge or a series of bridges, or a combination of the three icons.
 Many of these ritual presentations include the wearing of gloves with elongated fingers.
 Often these Face Dancers are made up of the seventh Between Aspect, the Antimony Between, whose Aspect Gem, Antimony, is deep black.

 Alatanda Bestowals